AI that works. Coming June 5, Asana redefines work management—again.Get early access

 Read: How to create a project timeline in 7 steps

-Benefits of using visual project management
+Benefits of visual project management

 • Reducing bottlenecks.
-Team members and other project stakeholders can access the information they need, when they need it, reducing potential bottlenecks.
+Team members and other project stakeholders can access the information they need when they need it, reducing potential bottlenecks.

 • Following a project’s lifecycle.
-From assigning project tasks, to connecting with communication tools, and ending with reporting, you can use variations of visual project management methods from start to finish.
+From assigning project tasks to connecting with communication tools and ending with reporting, you can use variations of visual project management methods from start to finish.

 • Making work accessible to all.
 Give executive stakeholders and leadership insight into your team's work (without them getting bogged down in the details).

-Each of these ways to visualize your work has its own pros and cons, and choosing which approach is best for you depends on the type of project you’re planning and how you’ll use it.
+There are several popular methods to create your own visual project management tool, and each has its own pros and cons.
+Choosing which approach is best for you depends on the type of project you’re planning and how you’ll use it.

 Read: How to use Asana Lists, Boards, Calendar, and Timeline View